epl1000/elmer/README.md

 2. Adjust the PCB parameters as needed.
 3. Specify the output directory and file name.
 4. (Optional) Use **Browse...** next to *Gmsh Executable* to locate `gmsh` if it is not on your `PATH`.
 The selected path will be remembered.
 5. Click **Generate GMSH Script**.
-If *Open in Gmsh after generation* is checked, the file opens in Gmsh automatically.
+If *Run Gmsh after generation* is checked, the file is processed by Gmsh in headless mode.

 The generated script defines four volumes: the ground with vias, the trace, the surrounding air, and the dielectric.
 Comments in the file list these IDs for reference.